NCAR/geocat-comp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New notebook files added to `docs/examples.rst` toctree
 - [ ] New notebook files added to new entry in `docs/gallery.yml` with appropriate thumbnail photo in `docs/_static/thumbnails/`

-**PR Etiquette Reminders**
-- This PR should be listed as a draft PR until you are ready to request reviewers
-- After making changes in accordance with the reviews, re-request your reviewers
-- Do *not* mark conversations as resolved if you didn't start them
-- Do mark conversations as resolved *if you opened them* and are satified with the changes/discussion.

 <!--
 Thank you so much for your PR!
 To help us review your contribution, please